History of slavery in New Jersey: Abolition of slavery

-The Civil War
+Civil War

 A total of 2,909 United States Colored Troops from New Jersey served in the Union Army.
 Because of the state's long-term apprenticeship requirements, at the close of the American Civil War, some African Americans in New Jersey remained in bondage.
 It was not until the Thirteenth Amendment to the United States Constitution was passed in 1865 that the last 16 slaves in the state were freed.

 In the 1860 census, free colored persons in New Jersey numbered 25,318, about 4% of the state's population of 672,035.
 By 1870 the number had increased to 30,658, but they constituted a smaller percentage of the total population because of the high rate of European immigration.
 Overall, New Jersey's population had increased to 906,096, with nearly 200,000 European immigrants.

 New Jersey was slow to abolish slavery and reluctant to pass the 13th Amendment, which it did in January 1866.
 Some of its industries, such as shoes and clothing, had strong markets in the South supplying planters for their slaves, which was probably a factor.

-On March 31, 1870, Thomas Mundy Peterson (1824–1904) became the first African American to vote in a New Jersey election in 63 years, since the state restricted voting to whites in 1807.
+On March 31, 1870, Thomas Mundy Peterson became the first African American to vote in a New Jersey election in 63 years, since the state restricted voting to whites in 1807.
 By then, hundreds of thousands of African Americans had already voted in southern states under Reconstruction-era state constitutions.

-In 1875, "Jack" Jackson, described in a newspaper as "the last slave in New Jersey," died at the age of 87 on the Smith family farm at Secaucus.
+In 1875, "Jack" Jackson, described in a newspaper as "the last slave in New Jersey", died at the age of 87 on the Smith family farm at Secaucus.
 Abel Smith had manumitted his slaves in 1820, but Jackson "refused to accept his liberty" and remained on the family estate until his death.

-By the will of the late Abel Smith, Jackson was interred in the family burial ground.
+Another claim for the last surviving slave in the state belongs to Anthony Thompson.
+Born in 1798 in Somerset County, Thompson and his mother were later sold to Samuel M. Ward in Essex County.
+He was freed in 1822 and purchased a home in West Orange in 1833.
+He died in 1884.

 Percent of population

-After 1840 'slaves' were legally apprentices for life.
-By 1820 there were nearly twice as many free blacks as slaves.